TradeIdeasPhilip/compress/README.md

 Without the MRU the histogram was random and you had to encode the frequencies in the file very explicitly.
 It seems like you could give a few numbers to describe the MRU's histogram, and thus encode it very easily.
 I never actually got that step to work, for some reason.
-I could never get my estimate good enough without writing a lot of metadata.
+I could never get my estimate good enough without writing a lot of meta data.

 ### Huffman Trees vs rANS
 rANS is very easy to use and the results are very high quality.